noahehall/theBookOfNoah/algorithms.md

 # algorithm evaluation
   - `analysis of algorithms`
-    - the branch oof computer science devote dto understanding how algoritjms workin a formal way
+    - the branch of computer science devote dto understanding how algorithms work in a formal way
       - measures resources required in terms of the number of operations an algorithm reqires to reach a solution or by its `occupied space`

-  - determining whether an algorithm actually performs int he way you need it to
+  - determining whether an algorithm actually performs in the way you need it to
   - perform accurate comparisons to know whether you really do need to discover a new mehtod of solving a problem when an older solution works to slowly or uses to many resources

 ## complexity